factorhouse/examples/fh-local-kafka-connect-orders/README.md

-## Kafka Connect for Orders via the Kpow UI and API
+## Lab 2: Kafka Connect - Managing Kafka Source and Sink Connectors via Kpow UI and API

-This lab demonstrates how to deploy Kafka connectors via the Kpow UI and API.
-It walks through end-to-end examples for creating, monitoring, and managing source and sink connectors using both interfaces.
+Explore how to deploy and manage Kafka Connect source and sink connectors using the Kpow UI and API.
+This lab walks through practical examples for configuring connectors that move data between Kafka and external systems.

 ## How to start